martin-ger/ESP32Auth/README.md

 (Up to now only BLE interface, no functionality)

+Integrates the solokey/solo project for handling the CTAP stuff.

-This example creates GATT server and then starts advertising, waiting to be connected to a GATT client.
+Creates GATT server and then starts advertising, waiting to be connected to a GATT client.

 It uses ESP32's Bluetooth controller and NimBLE stack based BLE host.

 SMP parameters like I/O capabilities of device, Bonding flag, MITM protection flag and Secure Connection only mode etc., can be configured through menuconfig options.

-To test this demo, any BLE scanner app can be used.
+To test this, any BLE scanner app can be used.

 ### Configure the project